-Deadly knife attacks in Marseille, France, treated as terror attack
+Deadly knife attacks in Marseille, France, treated as act of terror

 The Saint-Charles station is the same one where four Americans studying abroad fell victim to acid attacks last month.
 The Boston College students, three of whom were studying in Paris and one in Copenhagen, were treated for burns and released.

-The attacker was a 41-year-old mentally unstable woman, police said.
-She was arrested and hospitalized, according to CNN affiliate BFM.
+That attacker was a 41-year-old mentally unstable woman, police said.
+She was arrested and hospitalized, according to BFM.

 There was no reason to believe the acid attacks were terror-related, police said.